Introduction to Impact Investing with a Gender Lens

 Completion of the short course qualifies you to join our Future 500 Network.

-Over 80 students and counting are joining our Spring 2020 Masterclass.
-In this Masterclass, learn how to measure impact and sustainability from our CEO, Professor Durreen Shahnaz as well as IIX Advisors from The Wharton School, Stanford University, and Social Value UK.
+Learn how to measure impact and sustainability from our CEO, Professor Durreen Shahnaz as well as IIX Advisors from The Wharton School, Stanford University, and Social Value International.
 By the end of the course, you’ll gain:

 - A global understanding of the impact measurement ecosystem